hel-repo/hpm/README.md

 # Hel Package Manager · [![Build Status](https://travis-ci.org/hel-repo/hpm.svg?branch=moon)](https://travis-ci.org/hel-repo/hpm)

 Command-line package manager for OpenOS (OpenComputers).

 Allows to easily download and install programs from [Hel Repository](https://github.com/hel-repo/hel).

-Alternative app sources are supported: Pastebin, Gist, GitHub, direct links.
+OpenPrograms module is bundled with the program by default, making `oppm` unnecessary anymore.

-Also you can define your own way of package distribution, via custom hpm modules.
+Also you can define your own way of package distribution by writing custom hpm modules.

 ## Features
  * Open source